alexm0802/mathofdemproject/README.md

 * Georgia is probably a good state choice because it has a lot of small counties and it has a lot of people

-* Assuming consistent population distribution throughout counties

-* Some counties might have too many people, so we might not get a very good result BIG ISSUE ACTUALLY...
-Maybe premake some districts
+* Some counties might have too many people, so we might not get a very good result

-* Finding the code to create the map correctly could be challenging

 * The swapping districts will be much more difficult than it looks